amirfefer/community-insights-chrome/README.md

        cd ../chrome-service-backend

-2. Create a basic environment file:
+2. In the first run, create a basic environment file:

        make env